13 March 2025

 Contractor/facilitator

-How many hours/sessions will the contractor provide?
-What goods or services will the contractor provide?
-How much does the contractor cost per hour?
+How many hours/ sessions will contractors be providing?
+What will the contractor provide?
+How much do the contractors cost per hour?

 Venue hire